AlexandreQuach/alexandre-quach-public/index.md

 **Current**: Founder of Komyu, developing the ECC Method (Engineering Corporate Collectives)

 **Background**:
+- Executive and Technologies studies from MIT Sloan, Stanford, Harvard and Berkeley
 - Engineering degree from ENSTA ParisTech
-- Philosophy studies at Sorbonne
+- Business studies from Sorbonne
 - 15 years of martial arts practice
 - Continuous learning: 8 hours/week from world-class institutions